The-Kumarajiva-Project/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 ## 10. Timeline

-When should PechaJobs finish this job?
+When should the Kumarajiva Project finish this job?
 List the key milestones.